sowens23/CS-F241/README.md

 <img src="https://github.com/sowens23/CS-F241/blob/main/media/serialoutput.png" width="40%"/>

 ## Closing Notes
 - I'm glad I had two arduino kits to use throughout the semester.
+This definitely made things easier when moving between working on my labs and our assignments.
 - This project was really fun, I only wish I had more time throughout the semester to work on this project.
+- I learned a lot about control software and a range of Arduino/Microcontroller features.
 - Future direction could include:
   - External power for servo.
   - 3-D printed door lock with deadbolt.